branyang02/notie/src/pages/blog/blogs/Transformers/Transformers.md

 - A high-level comprehensive guide to transformers.
 For that, I recommend reading [Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) by Jay Alammar.
 - A tutorial on how to use Transformers in Hugging Face's [transformers](https://huggingface.co/transformers/) library.
 For that, I recommend reading the [official documentation](https://huggingface.co/transformers/).
 - A tutorial on how to use the _nn.Transformer_ module in PyTorch.
 For that, I recommend reading the [official documentation](https://pytorch.org/docs/stable/generated/torch.nn.Transformer.html).
 Instead, we will be implementing the transformer model from scratch using basic PyTorch operations.
 - A tutorial on how to train a transformer model.
-We will only cover the arthitecture, and how each component is interconnected.
+We will only cover the architecture, and how components are interconnected.
-- Showcase the performance of the transformer model on a specific task.
+- To showcase the performance of the transformer model.
+For that, I recommend reading the [original paper](https://arxiv.org/abs/1706.03762) by Vaswani et al.

 **This blog post is**:

-- **A mathematical explaination** of the transformer model and its components, where I will clearly define each component and explain how they are interconnected.
+- **A mathematical explanation** of the transformer model and its components, where I will clearly define each component and explain how they are interconnected.
 - Contains **live, runnable** code snippets to show how to implement the transformer model in **PyTorch** using basic operations.

 #### **Architecture Overview**